marthoc/docker-deconz/README.md

 ### Gotchas / Known Issues

-armhf is not yet supported, but will be soon.

-RaspBee is not yet supported, but will be soon.
+RaspBee is not yet supported, but will be soon; nevertheless, it may work with the armhf variant of this image.

 Firmware updates from the web UI do not work (they will fail silently and the USB device will stay at its current firmware level).